Recipe courtesy of Chef Yury Krasilovsky.

 Whether it’s in traditional kugels at Brooklyn diners, or simple bowls of spaghetti and meatballs all over the country, pasta has long been a staple on the diner scene.
 This dish from Barilla Chef Yury Krasilovsky brings together the diner classic coffee-infused “red eye” gravy, made with traditional country ham, and elevates it with head-on shrimp and cornmeal-battered okra.
 Barilla Thick Spaghetti soaks up the sauce and provides an Italian “al dente” accent.

-6 lb.
-Barillla Thick Spaghetti
+6 pounds Barilla Thick Spaghetti

-1 1/2 lb. thinly sliced country ham
+1 1/2 pounds thinly sliced country ham

-3 lb. okra pods, sliced in thirds
+3 pounds okra pods, sliced in thirds

-3 c. grated Parmigiano-Reggiano cheese
+3 cups grated parmigiano-reggiano cheese

-50 head-on Gulf shrimp, shelled
+50 head-on gulf shrimp, shelled

-- Cook the Barilla® pasta for half the time indicated on the package.
+- Cook the Barilla pasta for half the time indicated on the package.
 Drain pasta and drizzle with some olive oil to prevent from sticking.
 Place pasta flat on sheet trays or hotel pans and cool in a blast chiller.
 Alternatively, cool it down in a walk-in cooler.
 Store in zip lock bags or sealed plastic container; refrigerate and use within several hours.

 - For each serving, to order: Heat 1/2 tablespoon butter in a skillet and fry 1 ounce ham until it’s crispy.
 Remove the ham, leaving in the fat.
 Add 1/4 cup coffee and 2 tablespoons water, scraping up the bits in the pan.
 Simmer to reduce slightly and season with salt and pepper.

 - Toss 2 tablespoons buttermilk with 2 ounces okra, then coat it in 2 tablespoons cornmeal.
 Deep-fry until crisp.
 Season with salt.